-I love my husband, but caregiving will wear you out if you’re not careful.
+I love my husband, but caregiving wears me out.
 I tried for years to do it on my own.
-I worked full-time and was a full-time caregiver using friends to cover for me when I when into work for many years.
+I worked full-time and was a full-time caregiver using friends to cover for me when I went into work for many years.
 I did all my husband’s physical care before I left for work or after I came home.
 My friends only had to feed him and help him with his typing during the day (he’s an author).
-I put an indwelling catheter in him that they had to empty that I removed each afternoon to reduce the amount of time it remained in his bladder.
-Thus, we cut his risk of bladder and kidney infections successfully (he only acquired one bladder infection in five years while I was doing this process).

 Did I Mention I Was Tired?

 I worked outside the home for 10 hours.
 Once home, I took over caregiving duties and house responsibilities, leaving only 5 hours to sleep at most.
-Many nights I got up at least once to catheterize Lynn during those five hours.
+Many nights I got up at least once to catheterize Lynn and do other care activities.
 I was always tired and sleepy.
 When I was awake, I barely managed to put one foot in front of the other to keep going.

 I Cried Often

 I cried often going home, in the shower, anywhere I could be alone because I didn’t want Lynn to know how I felt.
 He couldn’t help the situation though he often tried to “fix” it.
 His attempts to “fix” me just made me angry and frustrated creating a rift between us at times.
 There was nothing he could do; I would try to explain but he kept pushing until he would finally give up.

 We were not eligible for Medicaid is a federally aided state-operated program that provides medical benefits for low incomes people who meet specified eligibility criteria.
 Individual states determine the benefits covered, program eligibility, rates of payment for providers, and methods of administering the program….
 More because my income was too high but if we hired someone to help, we wouldn’t have enough money to pay our bills.
 I thought about quitting my job, but if I did that, then I would not have health insurance (this was before the Affordable Care Act), so I keep going it alone.
 I felt like I carried a heavyweight around all the time.